 For questions, more information, or to be notified of future funding opportunities, call Jason Mandly at (530) 332-9400, extension 108, or email email@example.com.

 The District administers the Carl Moyer Program through a Policies and Procedures Manual approved by the Governing Board annually.
-The Policies and Procedures Manual for Year 21 (2019) Carl Moyer Program and the FARMER Program Policies and Procedures Manual were approved in April 2019.
+The Policies and Procedures Manual for Year 23 (2021) Carl Moyer Program was approved in May 2021.
+The FARMER Program Policies and Procedures Manual was approved in September 2021.

 Additional Grant Programs: